 The trail was great and the rain stopped.
 The last two miles were a mess a large horse group had ridden the trail during the downpour and it was a soupy muddy mess.
 Each step slid or squished and soon our shoes were a pound or two heavier with mud.
 We soon reached the road and many Glacier lodge.
 The lodge is really cool but expensive we considered eating dinner there but after seeing that a bowl of chili was $18.95 decided to go to the other hotel by the campground to eat.

 We so arrived at swift current and walked into the hotel, who shall be sitting there but Paul and Chantal.
 We said hello and got added to their name for a table.
 I ran and grabbed a snack and drink and then got the story to why they were there.
-The two of them missed a turn and went 5 miles off trail after that and the rain they said screw it and hitched to the hotel. they have their tent set up I the backcountry site in the campground where we will be tonight.
+The two of them missed a turn and went 5 miles off the trail, after that and the rain they said screw it and hitched to the hotel. they have their tent set up I the backcountry site in the campground where we will be tonight.

 We got wifi and I received a message from Naomi “The Punisher” that her husband “AYCE” was with their car and could give us a ride back to Portland.
 I texted AYCE and arranged to ride back with them and snorkel on the 11th.
 Snorkel and The Punisher have been hiking the GDT and due to weather are finishing early this week.
-So all 5 of us will drive back home together what and amazing way the universe works to bring so many friends together in remote Montana.
+So all 5 of us will drive back home together what an amazing way the universe works to bring so many friends together in remote Montana.

 You see AYCE just finished hiking the Pacific Northwest Trail or PNT, which starts in La Push, WA and ends at Glacier National Park at Watertown or Chief Mountain like the CDT.
 The Great Divide Trail is the Canadian extension of the GDT and runs all way north or Jasper.
 Since AYCE was done he went to Jasper to help his wife The Punisher and my friend Snorkle, who if you recall hiked in the San Juans with me, they two have had some bad weather so are getting off trial this week.

-Anyway we enjoyed a great dinner and then hit the laundry for some dryer time for sleeping bags and shoes.
+Anyway, we enjoyed a great dinner and then hit the laundry for some dryer time for sleeping bags and shoes.
 We rolled up to the site at dark and set up shop.
-The folks already there had a fire going and despite the rain we hung out and had a beer before bed.
+The folks already there had a fire going and despite the rain, we hung out and had a beer before bed.

-Tomorrow is a big bay our last full day on trail.
+Tomorrow is a big bay our last full day on the trail.
 We have 33.8 miles to goat haunt shelter, and only two high passes left to cross.
 Canada here I come and man are we going to party when it’s over.